 - Outbound messaging services

-Whether you’re in need of a more defined method of extracting data from your Workday system, additional integration functionality, the ability to track business events and objects, or anything in between, Workday Integration API and its service categories (i.e., Workday Recruiting API, Workday HCM API, Workday Learning API, and more) have what it takes to get the job done.
+Whether you need a more defined method of extracting data from your Workday system, additional integration functionality, the ability to track business events and objects, or anything in between, Workday Integration API and its service categories (i.e., Workday Recruiting API, Workday HCM API, Workday Learning API, and more) have what it takes to get the job done.

 Workday AWS Integration

-This Workday AWS integration tool not only gives users more reliable, real-time connectivity between the two systems, but it also provides comprehensive access to Workday data and metadata, further improving the interoperability between AWS and Workday interfaces.
+This Workday AWS integration tool gives users more reliable, real-time connectivity between the two systems and provides comprehensive access to Workday data and metadata, further improving the interoperability between AWS and Workday interfaces.

 Workday Query Language